UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Other_Software.md

 #### Passing in options to GROMACS non-interactively

 Some GROMACS executables like `trjconv` normally take interactive input.
 You can't do this in a jobscript, so you need to pass in the input you would normally type in.
-There are several ways of doing this, mentioned at [GROMACS Documentation - Using Commands in Scripts](http://www.gromacs.org/Documentation/How-tos/Using_Commands_in_Scripts).
+There are several ways of doing this, mentioned at [GROMACS Documentation - Specifying selections from command line](https://manual.gromacs.org/2021/onlinehelp/selections.html#specifying-selections-from-command-line).
 The simplest is to echo the input in and keep your gmx options as they would normally be.
 If the inputs you would normally type were 3 and 3, then you can do this:

 ```
 echo 3 3 | gmx whatevercommand -options